Soundproofing

 available from drug stores or online for just a few dollars) and

-your objective is quiet work or study or travelling in peace on an airplane or train—but they're not always
+your objective is quiet work or study or traveling in peace on an airplane or train—but they're not always

 suitable ways of reducing sound at home.
 If you're a musician and you want to